List of Shadow Raiders characters: Jade

 Tough and uncompromising, Jade is Captain of the Guard of Planet Rock and Graveheart's best friend.
 She loves Graveheart very much, though she is unwilling to admit it.
 While working with the Alliance, her loyalties lie with Planet Rock first and foremost.
 Lord Mantel was very reluctant to exile Jade as she had asked, but agreed to it for her to be able to watch over the Alliance.
 Jade rarely shows her feelings, but what she has shown is a great dislike for Emperor Femur.
-After Lord Mantel's death at Blokk's hands, Jade underwent a psychological test and became ruler of Planet Rock.
+After Lord Mantel's death at Blokk's hands, Jade underwent a psychological trial and became ruler of Planet Rock.
 She is voiced by Enuka Okuma.

 Lord Mantel

 The ruler of Planet Rock, a harsh and merciless man.
 He is unwavering in his beliefs that Planet Rock is superior to all other planets.
 This forces him to refuse Rock's participation in the Alliance.
 He is stubborn and arrogant, but quite well liked on the planet.
 In exchange for lending the Battle Moons to the Alliance, he has Jade collect information on it and eventually got its command codes.
 With Graveheart gone on the Prison Planet, Mantle uses the Battle Moons to attack the Beast Planet to prove Rock is superior, leaving the planet defenseless.
 He is eventually killed by Blokk after the Beast Planet invades his planet.
 His funeral is later made but his deception is kept a secret otherwise it would demoralize the Alliance.
 He is voiced by Blu Mankuma.